ACHQ SOLUTION PROVIDER AGREEMENT

 SECTION TWO – INCENTIVE PAYMENT

 2.01.
 Compensation.
 On or about the twenty fifth (25th) day of each month, ACHQ will credit via ACH into SP’s account an amount equal to the incentive payment (the “Incentive Payment”).
 The Incentive Payment will be computed monthly as of the last day of each calendar month.
-This calculation will be based upon the agreed split of Merchant fee activity previously agreed upon ACHQ Integrated Payments Proposal.
-ACHQ will provide to SP a transactional report each month, corresponding to each Incentive Payment for auditing purposes.
-SP shall report any claim relating to the Incentive Payment within sixty (60) days of the date of payment, after which the amount of payment shall be final and binding.
+This calculation will be based upon the agreed split of Merchant fee activity previously agreed upon ACHQ Integrated Payments Proposal Schedule A. ACHQ will provide to SP a transactional report each month, corresponding to each Incentive Payment for auditing purposes.
+Each party shall report any claim relating to the Incentive Payment within ninety (90) days of the date of payment, after which the amount of payment shall be final and binding.
 SP will receive the Incentive Payment only if the applicable fees have been paid in full by Merchants.

 SECTION THREE – TERM AND TERMINATION